 HONOLULU (AP) — A Swiss agrochemicals company caught up in legal battles over its farming of genetically modified crops in Hawaii is planning to sell its operations in the state.

-The Honolulu Star-Advertiser reports (http://bit.ly/2bFowU7 ) Syngenta announced Tuesday it's looking for a buyer for nearly 6,000 acres of land it leases or owns on Oahu and Kauai.
-The company says it'll continue to operate in Hawaii, but under a contract with a new owner.
+Syngenta announced Tuesday that it is looking for a buyer for nearly 6,000 acres of land it leases or owns on Oahu and Kauai.
+The company says it will continue to operate in Hawaii, but under a contract with a new owner, The Honolulu Star-Advertiser reported (http://bit.ly/2bFowU7).

 Angus Kelly, a Syngenta spokesman, declined to say why the company has chosen to sell other than it being "a change of approach to the business model."

 The company has 105 full-time employees and an unspecified number of contract workers in Hawaii.